Skip to main content

 • What expenses might I have that cannot be included?

 Housing and food is an allowance only for periods of enrollment (fall, spring, and/or summer semesters).
-Students who have dependents, such as a spouse or children, cannot include the housing and food costs of those dependents in the housing and meals allowance.
-These costs are actually taken into account when the Expected Family Contribution is calculated off the results of a student's FAFSA.
+Students who have dependents, such as a spouse or children, cannot include the housing and food costs of those dependents in the housing and food allowance.
 Car payments cannot be included, because purchase costs of a vehicle (which would include car loan payments) are specifically prohibited from being included in the COA.
 (An allowance for car insurance and maintenance is provided for in the Travel/ Transportation component of the COA.)
 Refundable deposits for housing or utilities cannot be included, nor can debt on a credit card, job search costs or Greek membership fees and associated costs.
 This list is not comprehensive; please contact the Office of Scholarships & Financial Aid if you're not sure whether some of your educational costs are included in the components described above.

 MENUCLOSE